Lepton and photon energy scale and resolution corrections based on the minimization of an analytical likelihood: IJazZ2.0: Energy non-linearity treatment via pT categorization and validation with a Pythia-based MC simulation

-As discussed in Sec.~\ref{sec:sas}, when the lepton energy or transverse momentum is included in the set of properties $\vec{X}$, a special treatment is required.
-In such cases, the measured scale and smearing parameters may be biased due to category migration and/or correlations between the categorisation and the reconstructed di-lepton invariant mass.
+The analytical smearing formalism does not by itself solve category-migration biases when the categorization variable is correlated with the fitted observable.
+Therefore, when the lepton energy or transverse momentum \pt is included in the set of properties $\vec{X}$, a special treatment is required.
+In such cases, \pt is used for categorization, so the corrected \pt may fall into a different category than the original one, leading to category migrations and correlations between the categorization and the reconstructed di-lepton invariant mass.
+Since for a quasi-massless particle, its transverse momentum \pt is directly proportional to its energy $E$ \emph{via} $E=p_T\times\cosh\eta$, at fixed $\eta$, binning the energy-scale correction factor in \pt and $\eta$ is fully equivalent to binning in energy and $\eta$, thereby accounting for the full energy non‑linearity.
+Because of the invariance of the lepton \pt spectrum under a Lorentz boost along the beam axis in \dyll events, we recommend using a \pt, $\eta$ binning to measure the energy non-linearity.

-Since these biases are strongly correlated with the lepton $p_T$ spectrum, we validate the method using a realistic Drell--Yan simulation generated with Pythia~\cite{pythia83}.
+Since the biases related to the non-linearity of energy response are strongly correlated with the lepton \pt spectrum, we validate the method using a realistic DY simulation generated with Pythia~\cite{pythia83}.
 For each lepton from the $Z$-boson decay, the energy is first smeared according to a normal distribution with mean $\mu_\mathrm{sim} = 1$ and standard deviation $\sigma_\mathrm{sim} = 1.5\%$, representing the typical energy resolution of the ATLAS or CMS electromagnetic calorimeters.
 The resulting event properties are denoted as $sim$: ${\mll}_\mathrm{sim}$, ${p_T}_\mathrm{sim}$, etc. A total of $30\times 10^6$ events are generated in this way.
-Half of the sample is used as reference simulation, while the other half is additionally decalibrated and smeared according to known (injected) parameters to emulate the difference between the true detector response and the nominal simulation.
+Half of the sample is used as reference simulation, while the other half is additionally miscalibrated and smeared according to known (injected) parameters to emulate the difference between the true detector response and the nominal simulation.

-We then measure the scale and smearing parameters using a lepton-$p_T$ dependent categorisation.
+We then measure the scale and smearing parameters using a lepton-\pt dependent categorization.
 The results are shown in Fig.~\ref{fig:pt_sas}.
 A small bias is observed in the measured scale parameters (below $0.1\%$), while a larger bias affects the smearing parameters, consistent with expectations from category migration effects.